ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/autoscaling_group.md

         * `amount_type` - The type for the given amount.
 Possible values are: [ABSOLUTE, PERCENTAGE].
         * `cooldown_period` - Minimum time to pass after this Scaling Action has started, until the next Scaling Action will be started.
 Additionally, if a Scaling Action is currently in progress, no second Scaling Action will be started for the same Autoscaling Group.
 Instead, the Metric will be re-evaluated after the current Scaling Action completed (either successful or with failures).
           *Note that when you set it to values like 5m the API will automatically transform it in PT5M, so the plan will show you a diff in state that should be ignored.*
-    * `scale_out_threshold` - The upper threshold for the value of the 'metric'.
-Used with the 'greater than' (>) operator.
-A scale-out action is triggered when this value is exceeded, specified by the 'scaleOutAction' property.
-The value must have a lower minimum delta to the 'scaleInThreshold', depending on the metric, to avoid competing for actions simultaneously.
-If 'properties.policy.unit=TOTAL', a value >= 40 must be chosen.
+    * `scale_out_threshold` - The upper threshold for the value of the `metric`.
+Used with the `greater than` (>) operator.
+A scale-out action is triggered when this value is exceeded, specified by the `scaleOutAction` property.
+The value must have a lower minimum delta to the `scaleInThreshold`, depending on the metric, to avoid competing for actions simultaneously.
+If `properties.policy.unit=TOTAL`, a value >= 40 must be chosen.
     * `unit` - Specifies the Action to take when the `scaleInThreshold` is exceeded.
 Hereby, scaling in is always about removing VMs that are currently associated with this Autoscaling Group.
-* `target_replica_count` - The target number of VMs in this Group.
-Depending on the scaling policy, this number will be adjusted automatically.
-VMs will be created or destroyed automatically in order to adjust the actual number of VMs to this number.
-This value can be set only at Group creation time, subsequent change via update (PUT) request is not possible.
 * `template` - VMs for this Autoscaling Group will be created using this Template.
     * `href` - Absolute URL to the resource's representation
     * `type` - Type of resource